The 11 questions you ask us about Hub School 21

 Hub School 21 in Vincennes (closed to Paris) is the first school of the Hub School 21 innovative schools network.
 We offer new ways of learning to bring out and value the best of everyone.
 Hub School 21 uses the “learning by doing” and “flipped class” active pedagogies to enable children to be authors and actors of their learning path, in relation to the world around them and relaying on all potentials.

-We pay special attention to self-development (self-knowledge, handling emotions, relationship to others…) and sustainable development.
+We pay special attention to self-development (self-knowledge, handling emotions, relationship to others…), non-violent communication and sustainable development.

 We open up academic subjects, spaces, time and ages in an inclusive, collaborative and constructivist approach.

 The use of new technologies and training in relevant digital uses are included in timetable, serving the projects carried out.